Function overviewNOTE: The illustration is schematic - details may differ depending on car model..

 Adaptive cruise control consists of a cruise control system and a coordinated spacing system.

 Adaptive cruise control is not a collision avoidance system.
 The driver must intervene if the system does not detect a vehicle in front.

 The adaptive cruise control does not brake for humans or animals, and not for small vehicles such as bicycles and motorcycles.
-Nor for low trailers, oncoming, slow or stationary vehicles and objects.
+Nor for oncoming, slow or stationary vehicles and objects.

 Do not use the adaptive cruise control, for example, in city traffic, in dense traffic, at junctions, on slippery surfaces, with a lot of water or slush on the road, in heavy rain/snow, in poor visibility, on winding roads or on slip roads.

-Distance to the vehicle ahead is measured primarily by a radar sensor.
+The distance to the vehicle ahead is mainly measured by a radar sensor.
 The cruise control function regulates the speed with acceleration and braking.
 It is normal for the brakes to emit a low sound when they are being used by the adaptive cruise control.

 The brake pedal moves when the adaptive cruise control brakes.
 Do not rest your foot beneath the brake pedal - it may then become trapped.